 - Ground pistachios , almonds, cinnamon for garnishing.

-This dish is usually served hot as a breakfast accompanied by some cheese.
+- This dish is usually served hot as a breakfast accompanied by some cheese.
 I’ve served mine with a dollop of sour cream to cut back on its sweetness a notch.
-Also I serve this dish as a dessert and not in breakfast.